upperlinecode/CS-and-the-City-Curriculum/react/react-setup.md

 npm -v
 ```

 You should have Node 5.2 or higher installed.
-If it tells you Node is not installed please go to https://nodejs.org and installed the latest version.
+If it tells you Node is not installed please go to https://nodejs.org and install the latest version.

 #### Step 2